Car Insurance For Teen & Young Drivers Of 2022

 Instead of signing teens up for their own vehicle insurance policies, it is typically more cost-effective to either include them as drivers on an existing policy or look for a new policy that covers the entire family as a teen.
 This will allow you to save more money.

 In addition, teens who have their own policies won’t be eligible for standard discounts like combining their home and auto insurance together or receiving a discount for insuring several vehicles under the same policy.
-But there is a chance that your car insurance rates would go up if you added your teen to the policy.
+But there is a chance that your the general car insurance rates would go up if you added your teen to the policy.

 If your teen racks up fines or is at fault in an accident, you may expect to see an increase in your rates, and you will also lose any advantages you may have had, such as a discount for being a good driver or a discount for not having any claims filed against you.
 Depending on the regulations in your state, you may also be held responsible for any out-of-pocket payments in cases that exceed the limitations of your insurance coverage.